shadybassily/AI-Treatment-Plan/README.md

 * `react-icons`

 ## Notes:

+1. As there is no webhook to post to and get from to provide the output, Lorem ipsum text is used.

-1. Login/Logout functionality is handled by setting the userAuth state to true once logged in, and to false when logged out.
+2. Login/Logout functionality is handled by setting the userAuth state to true once logged in, and to false when logged out.

-2. No logic implemented on the signIn/signup form (no fields validations).
+3. No logic implemented on the signIn/signup form (no fields validations).

-3. On the sideBar, when PLans are displayed, it will only show 4 plans, then `show more` link will appear, yet the logic is not implemented, just to demonstrate the saved plans.
+4. On the sideBar, when PLans are displayed, it will only show 4 plans, then `show more` link will appear, yet the logic is not implemented, just to demonstrate the saved plans.